nakabonne/pbgopy/README.md

 pbgopy serve
 ```

-Put the address of the host where the `pbgopy serve` process is running into `PBGOPY_SERVER` environment variable.
+Populate the address of the host where the above process is running into the `PBGOPY_SERVER` environment variable.
+Then execute `pbgopy copy` to put the data entered in STDIN into the server.

 ```bash
 export PBGOPY_SERVER=http://host.xz:9090
 pbgopy copy <foo.png
 ```

-Then paste it on another device:
+Run `pbgopy paste` on the device you want to gain:

 ```bash
 export PBGOPY_SERVER=http://host.xz:9090